 Next door Little Five Points is renowned for its alternative culture and eclectic area of shops and theatres.
-Notable places include Criminal Records, Junkman’s Daughter and Rag-O-Rama; eateries such as the Corner Tavern, the Vortex, and theatres such as the Variety Playhouse, 7 Stages and the Horizon theatre.
+Notable places include Criminal Records, Junkman’s Daughter and Rag-O-Rama; and eateries such as the Corner Tavern, the Vortex, and Little 5 Pizza.

-Lake Claire is an intown neighborhood east of Candler Park with a diverse mix of home styles including Craftsman bungalows, 1950’s cottages, and contemporary folk styles of architecture.
+Candler Park has a diverse mix of home styles including Craftsman bungalows, 1950’s cottages, and contemporary folk styles of architecture.

 319 Kings Hwy, Decatur, GA 30030, US